RodrigoGonzalez/flake8-custom-import-rules/README.rst

                                 if statement or similar control structure.
 These can potentially lead to inconsistent behavior, as
                                 whether or not a module is imported may depend on runtime conditions.
+Turned off by default.

 restrict-dynamic-imports        This flag restricts the use of dynamic imports,
                                 which are imports that occur within a function or method.
 These can be hard to track and may cause unexpected behavior, as the availability of a module may depend on the specific execution path through the code.
+Turned on by default.

 restrict-private-imports        This flag restricts the import of private modules
                                 (those that start with an underscore).
 Importing these modules can lead to instability, as they're intended for internal use within a package and may change without warning.
+Although, there are no truly private modules/functions/methods in Python,
+                                this flag can be
+                                Turned on by default.

 restrict-wildcard-imports       This flag restricts the use of wildcard imports
-                                (e.g., from module import *).
+                                (e.g., `from module import *`).
 These imports can lead to confusion, as it's unclear which names are being imported, and they can potentially overwrite existing names without warning.
+Turned on by default.

 restrict-aliased-imports        This flag restricts the import of modules under an
                                 alias (e.g., import numpy as np).
 While convenient, this can sometimes lead to confusion, especially for less common libraries or non-standard aliases.
+                                Given the ubiquity of certain aliases (e.g., np for numpy), this flag is turned off by default.

-restrict-future-imports         This flag restricts the use of from __future__
+restrict-future-imports         This flag restricts the use of `from __future__
-                                import.
+                                import`.
 These imports are used to enable features that will be standard in future versions of Python, but their use can potentially cause confusion or compatibility issues.
+Turned off by default.

-restrict-init-imports           This flag restricts imports from __init__.py files.
+restrict-init-imports           This flag restricts imports from `__init__.py` files.
                                 Importing from these files can sometimes lead to confusing circular dependencies or other unexpected
                                 behavior.
+Turned on by default.

-restrict-main-imports           This flag restricts imports within the if __name__
+restrict-main-imports           This flag restricts imports from `__main__.py`
-                                == "__main__" block.
-These imports will only run when the script is run directly, which can sometimes lead to inconsistent behavior.
+                                files.
+Importing from a `__main__.py` file
+                                is generally not considered best practice in Python development.
+The `__main__.py` file is
+                                typically used to define the entry point for a package when it's executed as a script.
+                                It's designed to contain code that kicks off the execution of the program, not to define reusable functions or classes.
+                                Turned on by default.

 restrict-test-imports           This flag restricts imports within test files.
 This
                                 can be used to enforce separation of testing and production code.
+                                Turned on by default.

 restrict-conftest-imports       This flag restricts imports within pytest's
                                 conftest.py files.
 These files are used to define fixtures and other setup code for tests, and imports within them can potentially lead to unexpected behavior.
+                                Turned on by default.

+top-level-only-imports          This flag would enforce that all import statements
+                                only refer to top-level modules.
+This could be used in a project where the structure is intended to be flat, with all modules at the top level.
+                                NOT IMPLEMENTED.
 ============================  ==============================================================